featurist/banana-shark/README.md

     it => it.equals(undefined)
   )

-  describe('behaves like a stack with one item',
+  describe('a stack with one item',
     describe('has length 1', it => it.has('length').that.equals(1)),
     describe('after calling .pop()',
       stack => { stack.pop(); return stack },
-      it => it('behaves like an empty stack')
+      'an empty stack'
     )
   )

-  describe('behaves like a stack where the only pushed item was 66',
+  describe('a stack where the only pushed item was 66',
-    it => it('behaves like a stack with one item'), it => it('can push an item'),
+    'behaves like a stack with one item',
+    'can push an item',
-    it => it('behaves like a stack where the last pushed item was 66'), describe('has length 1', it => it.has('length').that.equals(1))
+    'a stack where the last pushed item was 66', describe('has length 1', it => it.has('length').that.equals(1))
   )

-  describe('behaves like a stack where the last pushed item was 66',
+  describe('a stack where the last pushed item was 66',
     describe('has length > 0', it => it.has('length').that.isGreaterThan(0)),
     describe('when calling .pop()',
       stack => stack.pop(),